jnlongnecker/theQudzoo/src/content/adviceArticles/builds.md

 With melee weapons, you also need to consider whether you are Multiweapon Fighting or Single Weapon Fighting.
 I’ll break it down like this:

 If you are Multiweapon Fighting, your offhand should always be a Short Blade.
-The only exception is when you are Multiweapon Fighting Cudgels to try and get more chances for a stun, but even here using an offhand Short Blade and investing in would be preferable.
+The only exception is when you are Multiweapon Fighting Cudgels to try and get more chances for a stun, but even here using an offhand Short Blade and investing in Short Blades would be preferable.

 If you are using a Shield, you should use anything except a Short Blade.
 Cudgels and Long Blades are particularly effective with a Shield.
 You're probably best off Single Weapon Fighting with the ceremonial vibrokhopesh in the long-term with a Shield, but Multiweapon Fighting builds work well with Shields as well.
 If you are using Helping Hands, ensure your Shield is in one of your robo-hands.